Shadorc/Shadbot/README.md

     <p><b>A configurable multipurpose bot bringing you music, multiplayer games, moderation commands and more!</b></p>
     <hr>
     <h2>End of life</h2>
-    <p>Shadbot is no longer maintained and will soon no longer be usable on Discord.
+    <p>Shadbot is no longer maintained nor usable on Discord.
     <br>It was a great adventure and I thank all the people who helped me, who supported me on Patreon and who used this bot during all these years.
     <br>Feel free to fork it and maintain your own version!</p>
     <hr>